Sara Payne Hayden

 Sara Payne Hayden (August 29, 1919 – March 15, 2019) was one of the women who joined the Women Airforce Service Pilots during World War II.
+An organization that had women ferrying airplanes to free up men to join the army.
 She was the Veterans Affairs chairwoman of the group as of 2006.
 Hayden died in Plano, Texas in March 2019 at the age of 99.